yanggf8/graphMER/README.md

 GraphMER-SE adapts the GraphMER neurosymbolic encoder (originally for the biomedical domain) to software engineering.
 It combines code/document tokens with knowledge-graph (KG) triples using Leafy Chain Graph Encoding and relation-aware attention.

+For contribution practices and workflow expectations, see [Repository Guidelines](AGENTS.md).

 ## Latest Evaluation Update (2025-10-28)
 - Checkpoint loading fix applied; evaluation now uses trained weights.
 - Enhanced KG and stable tokenizer added.